 We work in partnership with 2 universities (Birmingham City, the University of Derby) and KNSTE, Keele and North Staffordshire Teacher Education (school centre initial teacher training) for primary training.

 As a consortium, we aim to provide high quality, school based initial teacher training.
 We believe our provision ensures trainees feel fully prepared for life in the classroom and a career in education.

 All our staff are exceptionally skilled and passionate practitioners and you are welcome to visit us to discuss your chosen career.

 School Direct is a route into teaching which moves the focus of study from a university based course to a school based course.

 Whether you’ve just finished a degree, or have been working in a career for many years, the School Direct route enables you to learn to teach, whilst actually doing the job, maximizing the time spent in school.

 We are looking to recruit graduates to begin training in primary and secondary schools across Staffordshire, Stoke-on-Trent and Derbyshire.
-We work closely in partnership with Derby University, Birmingham City University and Manchester Metropolitan University and the Keele and North Staffordshire Primary SCITT to develop our School Direct and School Direct (Salaried) routes into teaching.
+We work closely in partnership with Derby University, Birmingham City University and Keele and North Staffordshire Teacher Education to develop our School Direct and School Direct (Salaried) routes into teaching.